jessicakarpovich/WD6-ProjectPortfolio/readme.md

 The dev branch includes what I am currently working on for WD6.

+### Unique Feature for WD6 Team Project

+My unique feature for the team project, is implementing oAuth with Google.
+There is a link on the Sign-in and Sign-up pages to log-in with Google.
+The link redirects the user to a page that lets them log-in with a Google account.
+Currently a work in progress.

 ### Quiz 2

 This is a simple Grade App for teachers to be able to enter student grades based on percent.
 Internally, the letter grade is calculated and stored in a MySQL database running on a VM using Vagrant.
 It has full CRUD functionality and uses the MVC structure.